coderefinery/social-coding/talk.md

 - At the minimum move them from a dusty hard-drive to a place with backup.
 - Placing your code on [GitHub](https://github.com) is very good but it is not enough (https://www.softwareheritage.org).
 - Get a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) using [Zenodo](https://zenodo.org).

+---

+## Reproducibility - practically speaking (2/2)

 - Document dependencies **with versions**.
 - If your code needs to be built/compiled, document how.
 - Consider sharing a Docker file.
 - Your output files, output data, output images should contain information about input files and **code versions**.
+- Prefer scripts over graphical point-and-click solutions.
+- Document your data processing workflow with a script or Makefile or similar.
+- Share your data - e.g. using https://dataverse.no

 ---